Almost Summer: Production

 The best-known actors to star in the film were Bruno Kirby as Bobby DeVito and Tim Matheson in the role of Kevin Hawkins.
 The film features three professional skateboarders: Bryan Beardsley, Ty Page, and Mark Bowden.
 Also of note is the scene between two future stars of the TV series The White Shadow, Byron Stewart and Thomas Carter, when Dean Hampton (Carter) tries to convince basketball star Scottie (Stewart) to run for president.

 Outdoor scenes were filmed at Verdugo Hills High School in Tujunga, California.

-The production filming date was January of 1977.
+The production filming date was January 1977.

 Release

 The film was released regionally in the United States in Dallas and Oklahoma City on April 21, 1978.
 The film's nationwide release was delayed until September 22, 1978.

 Reception

 The film was rated PG by the Motion Picture Association of America, but earned a B — "objectionable in part" — rating from the United States Conference of Catholic Bishops' Office for Film and Broadcasting; the latter body observed that "the film presents in uncritical fashion a suffocatingly materialistic and amoral environment, has offensive jokes at the expense of people with physical disabilities, and flaunts a gratuitous bit of nudity."